Why Don’t More Community College Students Transfer to Four-Year Schools?

 Why Don’t Some Community College Students Transfer?

-When looking at these statistics, it is important to visit the other side of the issue.
+When looking at these statistics, it is essential to visit the other side of the issue.
 Though only 1 in 5 community college students transfer, those who don’t may have tried without success.
 It is only recently that four-year universities have begun to court transfer students, as they previously believed that accepting transfer students would lower graduation rates.
 Statistics show, however, that students who start at a four-year school have the same 60% graduation rate as transfer students.

 Transfer students tend to take more time to graduate, often because they aren’t enrolled full-time, but obstacles are more likely to be financial than a lack of academic readiness.
 Some of these obstacles are the same reasons why community college students don’t transfer to a four-year school.